stefanofa/awesome/README.md

 *   [uni-stack/uniwind](https://github.com/uni-stack/uniwind) - From the creators of Unistyles: The fastest Tailwind bindings for React Native

-*   [cameroncooke/XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server that provides Xcode-related tools for integration with AI assistants and other MCP clients.
+*   [cameroncooke/XcodeBuildMCP](https://github.com/cameroncooke/XcodeBuildMCP) - A Model Context Protocol (MCP) server and CLI that provides tools for agent use when working on iOS and macOS projects.

 *   [sweetpad-dev/sweetpad](https://github.com/sweetpad-dev/sweetpad) - Develop Swift/iOS projects using VSCode